prescriptive-analytics/challenge-docs/docs/try.rst

 .. note::
     The calculation of R is based on:

     - Fred Brauer.
 (2010, July).
-Epidemic Models I: Reeproduction Numbers and Final Size Relations.
+Epidemic Models I: Reproduction Numbers and Final Size Relations.
 Summer 2010 Thematic Program on the Mathematics of Drug Resistance in Infectious Diseases, Toronto, Canada.